Muzaffar-Ahmad10/A-Basic-Python-Quiz-Application/README.md

  ## Deployment

   * Deploying the website in Render.

- * The website was deployed to Heroko using following steps
+  *  The website was deployed using code institute instructions.
+  *  Frok and clone the repository
+  *  create a new app in Render
+  *  Enter the required details
+  *  Link the render app to the repository

- *
+  *  Click on Deploy

+  ### Thank You

+ * I would like to Say Thank you to my mentor Mo Shami for guide me.
+ * I also want to say Thanks to Slack community for helping me when I was getting stuck with some challenges.